Amanda Tapping: Directing

 Tapping's directing debut was during the seventh season of Stargate SG-1 in an episode titled "Resurrection", written by co-star Michael Shanks.
 She also directed the Sanctuary season two episode "Veritas".
 She has directed three episodes of Primeval: New World, three episodes (2.12; 3.06; 3.07) of Continuum, and four episodes of Olympus and more recently episodes of Dark Matter, Van Helsing, The Magicians, and Supernatural, as well as the historical drama X Company.
-She directed five episodes of the Netflix series Travelers and the season finale of the 2017 series Anne with an E. In 2022, Tapping also directed two episodes of the television series Motherland: Fort Salem.
+She directed five episodes of the Netflix series Travelers (in which she had a recurring role as Dr Perrow), and the season finale of the 2017 series Anne with an E. In 2022, Tapping also directed two episodes of the television series Motherland: Fort Salem.

 Personal life

 Tapping is married to Allan Kovacs and they live together in Vancouver, British Columbia.
 Tapping has one daughter with Kovacs.
 Tapping has openly shared the difficult experiences she has undergone through eight miscarriages during her marriage in hope that her story would help other miscarrying women feel less isolated.

-Tapping has two brothers, Richard and Christopher.
-A third brother Steven, who suffered from epilepsy and often uncontrollable seizures, died in December 2006 of causes unreleased by the Tapping family.
+Tapping has three brothers, one of whom suffered from epilepsy, often had uncontrollable seizures, and died in December 2006 of causes unreleased by the Tapping family.